mattu08/Green-Fingers/README.md

 # Green-Fingers
 :sunflower: A Windows desktop gardening reminder/schedule tool, that gives you reminders on when to Sow, Plant and Harvest your plants.
-Created using C# .NET.
+Created using C# .NET. :strawberry: